The Russia House (film): Plot

 Bartholomew "Barley" Scott-Blair, head of a British publishing firm, arrives in Moscow on business in autumn 1987, at the height of perestroika.
 At a writers' retreat near Peredelkino, he speaks of an end to tensions with the West, heard by the mysterious Dante, who demands that Barley promise to do the right thing if the opportunity arises.

 A few months later, unable to locate Barley at a trade show, a young Soviet named Katya Orlova asks publisher Nicky Landau to give Barley a manuscript.
 Landau sneaks a look and delivers it to British government authorities.
 The manuscript is a document detailing the Soviet Union's capability for waging nuclear war.
 An investigation reveals that Dante is renowned Soviet physicist Yakov Efraimovich Saveleyev, author of the manuscript.

 British intelligence officers track Barley to his holiday flat in Lisbon and interrogate him about his ties to Katya, but realize he knows as little as they do.
 MI6 knows that the manuscript is also of vital importance to the CIA, with both agencies seeking Barley to work on their behalf.
 British agent Ned gives Barley some basic training as a spy.

 Barley returns to the Soviet Union to seek out Dante and confirm he is a genuine informant.
 He meets with Katya and is instantly smitten.
 Through her, he confirms that Dante is indeed Saveleyev, and denies to Katya that he is a spy.

 The British run the operation through its first phase while apprising the CIA of its results.
 The CIA team, headed by Russell, is concerned at the manuscript's description of the Soviet nuclear missile programme as being in complete disarray and Saveleyev’s assertion that the United States is engaged in a pointless arms race.

 Katya sets up a meeting with Saveleyev, who is going to great lengths to avoid being followed.
 Barley explains that the manuscript is in the hands of British and American intelligence.
 Saveleyev, who is deeply skeptical of the authorities on both sides of the Cold War, feels betrayed.
-Barley, however, convinces him that the manuscript can still be published.
-Saveleyev discreetly provides Barley with another volume of the manuscript after assuring Yakov that he is sympathetic to the physicist’s cause.
+Barley, however, convinces him that the manuscript can still be published and that he is sympathetic to the physicist's cause.
+Persuaded, Saveleyev discreetly provides Barley with another volume of the manuscript.